lvjiaxuan/vscode-eslint-disable/README.md

 ## Todo

-- Support multi-selection at the same action.
+- Support multi-selections at the same action.